copilot-example-voting-app/cdk-workshop/README.md

 As you go through the workshop you will see three levels to each step:

 * __"Give me a challenge"__ may be fun for you if you are already a very advanced user of AWS CDK and familiar with TypeScript.
-The challenge will give you the high level goals of this step and links to the docs.
+The challenge will give you the high level goals of this step and links to the relevant docs.
 You can try to write the code to solve the challenge by yourself if you wish.
 * __"Show me how to do it"__ will give you code that you can copy and paste to solve this step.
 If you aren't familiar with AWS CDK or TypeScript this will be the best option for learning what CDK does and how it works without needing a lot of preexisting knowledge.
+If you want to learn more about what you are copying and pasting then open up the "Give me a challenge" section and see if you can match up the challenge objectives with the code you are seeing.
 * __"Give me the answer"__ is ideal if you are in a hurry or not feeling like doing some coding or typing today.
-It will give you a prefab project branch to check out and you just have to run the commands to deploy the code quickly and easily.
+This is the fastest path through the workshop because it just gives you a prefab project branch to check out and you only have to run the commands to deploy the code quickly and easily.
 You will learn how to use CDK to deploy applications, but will probably not learn as much about how CDK works under the hood.

 The first step is to clone this workshop repo.
 This clone will serve as a working reference.
 Run the following command in your Cloud9 terminal: